Prosumer: Origins and development

 Don Tapscott reintroduced the concept in his 1995 book The Digital Economy., and his 2006 book Wikinomics: How Mass Collaboration Changes Everything with Anthony D. Williams.
 George Ritzer and Nathan Jurgenson, in a widely cited article, claimed that prosumption had become a salient characteristic of Web 2.0.
 Prosumers create value for companies without receiving wages.

 Toffler's Prosumption was well described and expanded in economic terms by Philip Kotler, who saw them as a new challenge for marketers.
 Kotler anticipated that people will also want to play larger role in designing certain goods and services they consume, furthermore modern computers will permit them to do it.
 He also described several forces that would lead to more prosumption like activities, and to more sustainable lifestyles, that topic was further developed by Tomasz Szymusiak in 2013 and 2015 in two marketing books.

 Technological breakthrough has fastened the development of prosumption.
 With the help of additive manufacturing techniques, for example, co-creation takes place at different production stages: design, manufacturing and distribution stages.
 It also takes place between individual customers, leading to co-design communities.
 Similarly, mass customisation is often associated with the production of tailored goods or services on a large scale production.
 This increase in participation has flourished following the increasing popularity of Web 2.0 technologies, such as Instagram, Facebook, Twitter and Flickr.

 In July 2020, an academic description reported on the nature and rise of the "robot prosumer", derived from modern-day technology and related participatory culture, that, in turn, was substantially predicted earlier by science fiction writers.

 Criticism

 Prosumer capitalism has been criticized as promoting "new forms of exploitation through unpaid work gamified as fun".

 Examples

-Identifiable trends and movements outside of the mainstream economy that have adopted prosumer terminology and techniques include:
+Identifiable trends and movements outside of the mainstream economy which have adopted prosumer terminology and techniques include: